Stakeholders met in Washington D.C at the Africa Fintech Summit to form partnerships, mobilize investments and address industry challenges.

 With participants who represent over $4.5 billion in private equity and venture capital funding, the Africa Fintech Summit is the premier global initiative dedicated to financial technology growth in Africa.

-The DC Summit is backed by the strategic sponsorships of numerous prominent fintech companies including Flutterwave, Mojaloop Foundation, FonBank, Paxful, and counting.
+The DC Summit has the support of numerous prominent fintech companies including Flutterwave, Mojaloop Foundation, FonBank, Paxful, and counting.

-The 8th Africa Fintech Summit was hosted in Cape Town, South Africa from November 2-4, 2022 at the Cape Town International Convention Centre (CTICC).
+The 8th Africa Fintech Summit took place in Cape Town, South Africa from November 2-4, 2022 at the Cape Town International Convention Centre (CTICC).